SarthakLaghate/Nearest-City-in-android-using-k-d-trees/README.md

 Instructions to use this project:

-1)Create a maps activity in adnroid studio
+1. Create a maps activity in android studio

-2)Copy and paste mapsActivity.java and KDTree.java into the src folder
+2. Add the code from "mapsActivity.java" and "KDTree.java" into the src folder

-3)Copy cities.json in assets folder
+3. Copy cities.json into your assets folder

-4)run the app
+4. Run the app either in emulator or in your android phone.